Ramuneid/1.2-Support-in-Lithuania/README.md

 ![Support distribution over time](images/support-share-over-time.png)

+*Development of total support and the amounts received by the Top 10, largest 20%, and smallest 80% of recipients from 2020 to 2024.*

 The relative shares make this shift even clearer.

 The **smallest 80% received 17.2% of total support in 2020, but only 7.3% in 2024**.
 Over the same period, the share received by the **Top 10 increased from 10.4% to 17.4%**.